 4.2.
 CO2 characteristic curve reference points

 The distance-specific CO2 emissions to be considered in this paragraph for the definition of the reference curve shall be obtained from point 12 of the Transparency list 1 of Appendix 5 of Annex II with interpolation between vehicle H and vehicle L (if relevant) as defined in Sub-Annex 7 of Annex XXI, using Test mass and Road load coefficients (f0, f1 & f2) obtained from the Certificate of Conformity for the individual vehicle as defined in Annex IX.
-The value for OVC-HEV vehicles is to be that obtained from the WLTP test conducted using the Charge Sustaining mode.
+The value for OVC-HEV vehicles is to be that obtained from the applicable WLTP test conducted using the Charge Sustaining mode.

 During type approval, the values shall be taken from the WLTP performed during type approval testing of the individual vehicle.